Miserlou/Zappa/README.md

         ],
         "exception_handler": "your_module.report_exception", // function that will be invoked in case Zappa sees an unhandled exception raised from your code
         "exclude": ["*.gz", "*.rar"], // A list of regex patterns to exclude from the archive.
 To exclude boto3 and botocore (available in an older version on Lambda), add "boto3*" and "botocore*".
+        "extends": "stage_name", // Duplicate and extend another stage's settings.
+For example, `dev-asia` could extend from `dev-common` with a different `s3_bucket` value.
         "http_methods": ["GET", "POST"], // HTTP Methods to route, "iam_authorization": true, // optional, use IAM to require request signing.
 Default false.
 Note that enabling this will override the authorizer configuration.
         "authorizer": {